-As of December 31, 2021, with respect to RPT193, we own two granted U.S. patents directed to RPT193 and other related compounds, pharmaceutical compositions comprising the same and therapeutic methods of using the same for the treatment of diseases such as immune, inflammatory, metabolic diseases or cancers, two corresponding pending patent applications in the U.S. and 16 corresponding pending patent applications in Australia, Brazil, Canada, China, the European Patent Convention, Hong Kong, India, Israel, Japan, South Korea, Mexico, New Zealand, Russia, Singapore, South Africa and Taiwan.
-Any patents that may issue from these pending applications, in the United States and worldwide, are scheduled to expire in 2039, excluding any additional term for patent term adjustment(s) or extension(s), and assuming payment of all applicable maintenance and annuity fees.
+As of December 31, 2023, we own two issued U.S. patents directed to tivumecirnon and other related compounds, pharmaceutical compositions comprising the same and therapeutic methods of using the same for the treatment of diseases including cancers; one corresponding pending patent application in the U.S. and four corresponding pending patent applications in Brazil, Canada, Israel and Japan; and 35 corresponding issued patents in Australia, China, Hong Kong, 23 countries through the European Patent Convention, India, Japan, South Korea, Macao, Mexico, New Zealand, Singapore, South Africa and Taiwan.
+Our issued U.S. patents, and any patents that may issue from our pending applications worldwide, are scheduled to expire in 2037, excluding any additional term for patent term adjustment(s) or extension(s), and assuming payment of all applicable maintenance or annuity fees.